celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 requirement of being able to truncate the CAR file to read out __only__ the first quadrant out of it without NMT proofs, so serialization must be different from the utility to support that._

-_NOTE2: Alternatively to `WriteEDS`, and `EDSReader` could be introduced to make EDS-to-stream handling more idiomatic and efficient in some cases, with the cost of more complex implementation._
+_NOTE2: Alternatively to `WriteEDS`, an `EDSReader` could be introduced to make EDS-to-stream handling more idiomatic and efficient in some cases, with the cost of more complex implementation._

 ```go